List of tallest buildings in Ottawa–Gatineau: Tallest buildings

-Projects
+This list ranks buildings in Ottawa-Gatineau that stand at least 90 m tall, based on CTBUH height measurement standards.
+This includes spires and architectural details but does not include antenna masts.
+Heights are rounded up to the nearest metre.
+As of June 2025, Ottawa-Gatineau has 23 buildings over 90 m and 5 buildings over 90 m under construction.
+In addition, 19 more buildings over 90m are approved, and 39 more buildings over 90m proposed.
+Heights of buildings built in the pre-internet era on this page are measured using Google Earth measurement tools, as previously posted heights of these buildings found elsewhere on the internet are typically sourced from the now defunct site Emporis.com, which had inaccurate data.

+Tallest under construction or proposed

 Under construction

 This is a list of buildings under construction that will rise to over 90 m (300 ft) tall.

 Approved

 This is a list approved buildings that are planned to rise to over 90 m tall.

 Proposed

 This is a list of proposed buildings that are planned to rise to over 90 m tall.